aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

 Structure
 ---------

 The ``structure`` refers to a standard :py:class:`~aiida.orm.data.structure.StructureData` node in AiiDa.
 We now proceed in setting up the structure.

 .. note:: Here we discuss only the main features of structures in AiiDA, needed
     to run a CRYSTAL17 calculation.

-    For more detailed information, give a look to the :ref:`AiiDa Tutorial <structure_tutorial>` or :ref:`QuantumEspresso Tutorial <my-ref-to-pw-tutorial>`
+    For more detailed information, have a look to the :ref:`AiiDa Tutorial <structure_tutorial>` or
+    :ref:`QuantumEspresso Tutorial <my-ref-to-pw-tutorial>`.

 Basis Sets